openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

    * Input without a batch dimension
    * scalar, 1D, 3D input or input without a batch dimension

-   `InferenceEngine::CNNNetwork::setBatchSize` method is a high level API method which wraps `InferenceEngine::CNNNetwork::reshape` method call and works for trivial models from the batch placement standpoint.
+   The `InferenceEngine::CNNNetwork::setBatchSize` method is a high-level API method that wraps the `InferenceEngine::CNNNetwork::reshape` method call and works for trivial models from the batch placement standpoint.
-   Please use `InferenceEngine::CNNNetwork::reshape` for all the other models.
+   Use `InferenceEngine::CNNNetwork::reshape` for other models.

-   Using `InferenceEngine::CNNNetwork::setBatchSize` method for models with a non-zero index batch placement or models with inputs without a batch dimension may lead to undefined behaviour.
+   Using the `InferenceEngine::CNNNetwork::setBatchSize` method for models with a non-zero index batch placement or for models with inputs that do not have a batch dimension may lead to undefined behaviour.

 You can change input shapes multiple times using the `InferenceEngine::CNNNetwork::reshape` and `InferenceEngine::CNNNetwork::setBatchSize` methods in any order.
 If a model has a hard-coded batch dimension, use `InferenceEngine::CNNNetwork::setBatchSize` first to change the batch, then call `InferenceEngine::CNNNetwork::reshape` to update other dimensions, if needed.